zapier/zapier-platform/packages/cli/docs/cli.md

 The `--debug` flag will show you the HTTP request logs and any console logs you have in your code.

+EXPERIMENTAL: Apart from providing auth data via the `.env` file, you can also use the `--authentication-id` flag to specify which production authentication/connection to use.
+You can find authentication IDs at https://zapier.com/app/connections.

 The following is a non-exhaustive list of current limitations and may be supported in the future:

 - Hook triggers, including REST hook subscribe/unsubscribe